National Parks

 Presidents George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln gaze across the western horizon.
 Photo Credit: South Dakota Department of Tourism

-Spending time outdoors is good for your mind and body.
+Your body yearns to be outside, and spending time outdoors is good for your mind, too.
+Every year the National Park Service offers free days in which visitors can enter for free.
 From snowshoeing to hiking to sitting on a pristine beach, time in the National Parks can be some of the best days of your year.
-Every year the National Park Service offers free days in which visitors can enter for free.
-Read on for the free National Park days in 2024
+To enjoy a national park for free, then visit one of the free National Park days in 2025.

 The national parks are an amazing value since most NPS sites charge by the vehicle and not by the person, like typical attractions.
 With 425 National Park Service sites across the U.S., only about 100 sites charge admission ($3 to $35).
 Some of the iconic parks, like Olympic National Park and Great Smoky Mountains National Park, are free to enter year-round.